Investing today for seafood tomorrow.

 Practicing What we Preach at Every Level of the Organization.

-As a global advocate of socially and economically sourced seafood, National Fish & Seafood is keenly aware of our responsibility to set a leadership example for the industry.
+As a global advocate of socially and economically sourced seafood, Atlantic Fish & Seafood is keenly aware of our responsibility to set a leadership example for the industry.
 We only source our seafood from sustainable fisheries.
 In addition, 93% of our tilapia comes from BAP certified suppliers and we have committed to selling only 3- or 4- star BAP certified shrimp.